chezsick/randomlike_truerng/readme.txt

-The Website Is French Language, For Use The Service Just Type Command :::::: php -S 127.0.0.1:8000 Required To Plug Your TrueRNG v3 Or TrueRNGpro To Use The Website.
+The Website Is French Language, For Use The Service Just Type Command :::::: php -S 127.0.0.1:8000 as root Required To Plug Your TrueRNG v3 Or TrueRNGpro To Use The Website.